Reuven-Jon/MunicipalApplicationPROG7312/README.md

 Description

-Attach media files (optional)
+Attach optional media files.

-Tick the POPIA Consent Checkbox.
+Tick POPIA Consent checkbox.

-Watch the progress bar fill as you complete each field.
+Watch the progress bar fill as you complete fields.

-Submit → Success dialog appears with ticket ID & status.
+Click Submit → success message displays with Ticket ID.

-Optional:

-Change language in Settings

-Switch between light/dark mode

-Adjust font size
+Change Font and Language functionality

+Part 2: Check Issue Status

+From the Main Menu, open Issue Status.

+View all current issues in the data grid.

+Search for an issue using its Ticket ID.

+Review issue details and current status.

+The Queue, Stack, and Dictionary update automatically as you interact with the form.

 ## 👨‍💻 Developer Information